This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Any nut butter should work well for this recipe, but I think almond and cashew butter have the most neutral flavor.
 If you use peanut butter, tahini, or sunflower seed butter, their flavor may be slightly more prominent, so just keep that in mind.

 • When I make this for my kids, I sometimes use only 1 teaspoon of cacao powder instead of a full tablespoon.
 (This gives it more of a “milk chocolate” flavor.)
-I also use 1/2 cup of boiled water and 1/2 cup of cold filtered water, so the temperature is easier for them to drink right away.
+I also use 1/2 cup of boiled water and 1/2 cup of filtered water from my fridge, so the temperature is easier for them to drink right away.

 Nutrition